lzanini/mdbook-katex/README.md

 mdBook-KaTeX is a preprocessor for [mdBook](https://github.com/rust-lang/mdBook), pre-rendering LaTeX math expressions to HTML at build time.

 - Very fast page loading.
 Much faster than rendering equations in the browser.
-- No need for client-side JavaScript.
+- Pre-rendered KaTeX formulas, no need for client-side JavaScript.
 - Customization such as macros and delimiters.

 Pre-rendering uses [the katex crate](https://github.com/xu-cheng/katex-rs).